vulinh64/vulinh64.github.io/blog/2025-12-24-christmas-special-diy-maven-dependency.md

 But then reality slaps you in the face harder than a `NullPointerException` at 3 AM.
 Maven Central isn't something you can just throw your nonsense at and get away with it.
 The whole pain train of getting the required certificates, signing your artifacts, proving you own a domain... it's like applying for a mortgage just to share some code.

-Being a reasonable person (and unlike those lovely folks who fill npm with packages that score a perfect 10/10 on the CVE scale), you decide to be decent and NOT inflict your questionable code on the entire Java community.
-Good call.
+Being a reasonable person, you decide to be decent and NOT put your questionable code into Maven Central.
+Unlike those people who target npm with packages that somehow [earn 10/10 score CVEs](https://react2shell.com/) (looking at you, silly Node Package Manager).
+Or that legendary `left-pad` guy in March 2016 who somehow [took down half of the internet when pulling their dependency out of the commission](https://en.wikipedia.org/wiki/Npm_left-pad_incident), because apparently the compilers somehow refused to compile without a function that pads strings to the left.
+Peak dependency management right there.

 ## The DIY Solution

 So you get creative.
 Time to host one yourself!
-Enter the hero of our story: `mvn clean install`.
+Enter the hero of our story:

 ```shell
 mvn clean install